Serving the Divorce Papers On Your Spouse

 - No. The only other person who can accept the papers for your spouse is someone he/she actually lives with.

-- The only other exception is if your spouse has specifically authorized someone else to accept the papers on his/her behalf.
+- The only exception is if your spouse has authorized, in writing, someone else to accept the papers.

 Where can my spouse be given the papers?

-The papers can be given to your spouse anywhere that you can find him or her -- at home, at work, on the street, at a friend's house, at the gas station.
+The papers can be given to your spouse anywhere that you can find your spouse -- at home, at work, on the street, at a friend's house, at the gas station.

 What if my spouse won't take the papers?

-- If the person delivering the papers tries to hand them to your spouse but your spouse won't take them, it may be good enough to drop the papers at your spouse's feet, if the person delivering the papers can identify the person as your spouse and first says to your spouse that these are court papers for a divorce.
-The judge will decide.
+- If the person delivering the papers tries to hand them to your spouse but your spouse won't take them, it may be good enough to drop the papers at your spouse's feet, if the person delivering the papers can identify the person as your spouse and says to your spouse that these are court papers for a divorce.
+The judge will decide whether this is good enough.

 - Certified mail means that the Post Office gives you a slip that proves that you mailed a letter.

-- A "return receipt" is a green postcard that the Post Office attaches to the letter that the recipient must sign to show that he or she got the letter.
+- A "return receipt" is a green postcard that the Post Office attaches to the letter that the recipient must sign to show that he or she actually received the letter.
 The Post Office mails the green card back to you.

 - Be sure you keep the certified mail slip and the green card.